paypal-merchants-rb/PayPal-Ruby-SDK/README.md

 The PayPal REST SDK provides Ruby APIs to create, process and manage payment.

+PayPal has deprecated their [REST SDK](https://developer.paypal.com/docs/api/deprecated-rest-sdks/) and archived the corresponding [GitHub repos](https://github.com/paypal/PayPal-Ruby-SDK/).
+The Payments API [v1/payments](https://developer.paypal.com/docs/api/payments/v1/) remains active but merchants are left to maintain their own integration until equivalent [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) functionality becomes available.
+Lenny Markus at PayPal has confirmed there are no plans to continue support, feel free to fork it.

 ## PayPal Checkout v2
-Please note that if you are integrating with PayPal Checkout, this SDK and corresponding API [v1/payments](https://developer.paypal.com/docs/api/payments/v1/) are in the process of being deprecated.

-We recommend that you integrate with API [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/).
+We recommend that you integrate with API [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) whenever possible.
 Please refer to the [Checkout Ruby SDK](https://github.com/paypal/Checkout-Ruby-SDK) to continue with the integration.

 ## Prerequisites
 - Ruby 2.0.0 or above